nodejs/node/BUILDING.md

   * You also need to install the `Command Line Tools` via Xcode.
 You can find this under the menu `Xcode -> Preferences -> Downloads`
   * This step will install `gcc` and the related toolchain containing `make`
+  * You may want to setup [firewall rules](tools/macosx-firewall.sh) to avoid popups asking to accept incoming network connections when running tests.

 On FreeBSD and OpenBSD, you may also need:
 * libexecinfo